Director and Steering Committee, ICF Research Branch

-Professor and Chair, Department of Health Sciences & Health Policy at the University of Lucerne
+Professor, Faculty of Health Sciences & Medicine at the University of Lucerne

 Director, Swiss Paraplegic Research

-Gerold Stucki, MD, MS is Professor and Chair of the Seminar of Health Sciences and Health Policy at the University of Lucerne and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
-He received his medical education at the University of Berne and obtained a Master of Science (MSc.) in Health Policy and Management from the Harvard School of Public Health and a diploma in Biostatistics and Epidemiology from the University of McGill, Montréal, Canada.
+Gerold Stucki, MD, MS is Professor in the Faculty of Health Sciences and Medicine at the University of Luzern, and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
+He received his medical education at the University of Bern and obtained a Master of Science (MSc.) in Health Policy and Management from the Harvard School of Public Health and a diploma in Biostatistics and Epidemiology from the University of McGill, Montréal, Canada.

-During his appointment as Chair of the Department of PRM at the Ludwig-Maximilian University from 1999-2009, Prof. Stucki pursued clinical research in PRM and musculoskeletal medicine, and developed a new research agenda for human functioning and rehabilitation research.
+During his appointment as Chair of the Department of Physical and Rehabilitation Medicine (PRM) at the Ludwig-Maximilian University from 1999-2009, Prof. Stucki pursued clinical research in PRM and musculoskeletal medicine, and developed a new research agenda for human functioning and rehabilitation research.
 His clinical research focused on the development of concepts and programs for multidisciplinary rehabilitation service and care provision in the acute hospital, inpatient rehabilitation, post-acute community care and prevention programs.

-In August 2009 he was appointed as Professor and Chair of the Department of Health Sciences and Health Policy (now Faculty of Health Sciences and Medicine) at the University of Lucerne.
-The department aims to run educational and research programs and to coordinate a forum that facilitates the translation of research into practice - all with the goal of optimizing the functioning and social inclusion of people with health conditions.
+In August 2009 he was appointed as Professor and Chair of the Seminar of Health Sciences and Health Policy (now Faculty of Health Sciences and Medicine) at the University of Luzern.
+Among other things, the Faculty facilitates the translation of research into practice - all with the goal of optimizing the functioning and social inclusion of people with health conditions.
 The section of Rehabilitation and its associated Center for Rehabilitation in Global Health Systems, a WHO collaborating centre, will focus on strengthening rehabilitative health strategies and researching them accordingly.